-Outreach will be made to the awarded applicant, or any other party involved in the event that any additional information is necessary to close-out the case.
-Once all levels of quality control review are passed, the awarded applicant will receive a Program Final Closeout Notice and their individual case will be placed in a closeout complete status.
+Outreach will be made to The Program will contact the awarded applicant or any other party involved in the event that if any additional information is necessary to close out the case.
+Once After passing all levels of quality control review are passed, the awarded applicant will receive a Program Final Closeout Confirmation Notice and their individual case will be placed in a "closeout complete" status.